lizbur10/react-router-nested-routes-code-along/README.md

 through a `Route`, the component receives props _from_ the `Route` automatically that contain information on the route, including the URL path that triggered the `Route` to render.
-This is happening on _both_ of these `Route`s, but in the first `Route`, it is auotmatically being passed down.
+This is happening on _both_ of these `Route`s, but in the first `Route`, it is automatically being passed down.
 The issue here is that, in addition to Router props, we also want to pass in the data we have in state.

-The easiest way to handle this is to use the `render`.
+The easiest way to handle this is to use `render`.
 The `render` attribute of `Route` takes an anonymous function, and since `Route` is passing its own props automatically, they are available as the argument for the function, called `routerProps` here.
 Since the function is simply returning a component, we can